Anchorite?

 Many of us love God, Jesus, and the Holy Spirit.

-But, how many of us would be willing to live in a small cell for the rest of our lives praying, meditating, and listening to prayer requests?
+But, how many of us want to live in a small cell to pray, meditate, and listen to prayer requests?

 Tweetables